asauvez/alfresco-graphql/README.md

 # GraphQL endpoint for Alfresco

 This is an ACS project for Alfresco SDK 4.0.

 To know more about GraphQL : https://graphql.org/

+Declare the following endpoints:
+- http://localhost:8080/alfresco/graphql : GraphQL endpoint read only.
+- http://localhost:8080/alfresco/graphql_mutation : GraphQL endpoint that allows mutations.
+- http://localhost:8080/alfresco/graphiql : UI to create queries.
+Test with that one.

 # Author